WorkBright Logo

 What is the procedure for Section 2?

-In Section 2, you verify the new employee’s supporting documentation that proves their:
+In Section 2, you need to verify your new employee’s supporting documentation that proves their identity and eligibility to work in the US.

 3. List of acceptable documents

 Each employee has to provide valid documentation that establishes both their identity and their authorization to work in the US.
-The Department of Homeland Security has produced three lists of acceptable documentation:
+The DHS has produced three lists of acceptable documentation:

 To fulfill the requirements of Form I-9, employees can choose either: